-Dr. Cremata is actively involved in a variety of Music Education organizations including: the National Association for Music Education (where he serves on the Council for General Music Education), the Society for Music Teacher Education, the College Music Society, the New York State Music Educator's Association, the Florida Music Educator's Association, the Association for Popular Music Education, the Association for Technology in Music Instruction, the Technology Institute for Music Educators, and the International Society for Music Education.
+Dr. Cremata is actively involved with and serves in a variety of Music Education organizations including: the National Association for Music Education, the Society for Music Teacher Education, the College Music Society, the New York State Music Educator's Association, the Association for Popular Music Education, the Association for Technology in Music Instruction, the Technology Institute for Music Educators, and the International Society for Music Education.

 Visit this LINK to learn more about his recent scholarly work: